 Problem: Documentation states the diagnosis but doesn’t adequately describe how the condition impacts functioning.

-Solution: Ensure your provider explains specific limitations related to your activities.
-For example, rather than simply noting “Patient has multiple sclerosis,” effective documentation would specify “Multiple sclerosis causes fatigue and mobility limitations that prevent standing for more than 30 minutes at a time.”
+Solution: Ask your provider to explain specific limitations related to your activities.
+Rather than simply noting “Patient has multiple sclerosis,” effective documentation would specify “Multiple sclerosis causes fatigue and mobility limitations that prevent standing for more than 30 minutes at a time.”

 Missing Connection Between Limitations and Accommodations